d4n3sh/thedaneshproject/content/posts/2013-05-03-malaysiakini-mirrors.md

   2. <https://twitter.com/malaysiakini> &#8211; Twitter @malaysiakini
   3. <https://www.facebook.com/MalaysiaKini> &#8211; Facebook

-You can&#8217;t block the internet!!
+You can't block the internet!!
 Get that through your thick skulls &#8230;

 This list will be updated as more mirrors show up so check back often.